5 Justification to Use Machine Learning

 Most approaches where models are fit to data (e.g. statistical models or simulations) come with a constrained functional form.
 Like assuming a linear, exponential, inverse, or additive relationship between variables.
 Such constraints usually reflect the domain knowledge of the researcher.
 For example, if you know that a certain fertilizer is less effective in dry climates, you may add an interaction term.

-While incorporating domain knowledge sounds smart, it can be dangerous: your modeling success will depend on the reliability of your domain knowledge and your skill in encoding it.
-A researcher who only knows linear models will assume linearity in all contexts, whether it’s a conscious choice or not.
+While incorporating domain knowledge sounds smart, it can be dangerous: Your modeling success will depend on the reliability of your domain knowledge and your skill in encoding it.
+A researcher who only knows linear models will assume linearity in all contexts, whether it is a conscious choice or not.
 Misspecified models will lead to wrong conclusions and therefore to bad science (Dennis et al. 2019).

-We will discuss the role of domain knowledge and how to incorporate it in ML modeling in Chapter 9.
+We will discuss the role of domain knowledge and how to incorporate it in machine learning modeling in Chapter 9.

 The more complex the data structures become, the more difficult it becomes to make assumptions and follow a traditional modeling approach.
-This becomes eminent if we leave the realm of tabular data and consider images, text, and geospatial data.
-This is where ML can shine.
-ML successfully handles various data types, such as tabular (Gao et al. 2020), image (Erickson et al. 2017), geospatial (Ren et al. 2021), sound (Oikarinen et al. 2019), graphs (Hu et al. 2020), or text data (Neethu and Rajasree 2013).
+This becomes evident if we leave the realm of tabular data and consider images, text, and geospatial data.
+This is where machine learning can shine.
+Machine learning successfully handles various data types, such as tabular (Gao et al. 2020), image (Erickson et al. 2017), geospatial (Ren et al. 2021), sound (Oikarinen et al. 2019), graphs (Hu et al. 2020), or text data (Neethu and Rajasree 2013).

 • Most data wasn’t produced by controlled experiments but comes from the messy world.